 Dodekalitten - Lolland's mysterious stone people

 We drove through idyllic villages to the west, and after a short time we came to Kragenæs, where the ferries to Fejø and Femø sail from.
 That was not why we were there, because we had to go up and see the Dodecahedron.

 If you're thinking of a mix of Stonehenge, Easter Island and a properly splashed burial mound, it's not quite next door.
 It is a huge work of art that is constantly evolving, and which is located in what is affectionately called the Lolland Alps.
 It is a nice walk from Kragenæs along a marked path up to Dodekalitten.

 Now it's Denmark, so there were showers on the horizon, but we got no rain and only black clouds and a beautiful rainbow that showed the way to new adventures.

-From the hill we could look out over the cozy Kragenæs, the Småland Sea and the islands on one side, and when we turned around to become part of the Dodecahedron on the other side.
-Sounds flow from several of the statues, and it gives the whole thing a slightly above-earth feel.
+From the hill we could see over cozy Kragenæs, Smålandshavet and the islands on one side, and when we turned to become part of the Dodecanese on the other side.
+Sounds flow from several of the statues, and this gives the whole thing a slightly otherworldly feel.

 It was a fascinating place unlike anything else I have seen in Denmark.
 It is definitely worth a trip when you visit the west Lolland.

 Good trip to the South Sea Islands.